 And it is not that I have not personally participated in those kinds of things over the years.
 I attended one such event as a participant and was there at a college with a bunch of my Leadership Greenville colleagues (a program supported by our Chamber of Commerce).
 Being collaborative and facilitative in my general style, I applied these skills in discussions about solving the task at hand.
 The “session leader” decided I was helping too much and told me that I HAD to be silent and could not talk — this is also known as punishment in most circles.

-(Yeah, and imagine when I was allowed to talk in the debriefing!
+(Yeah, and imagine when I was finally allowed to talk in the debriefing!
 One of the questions I asked of her was about her business experience.
-Turns out that she had never actually had an actual job.
-And she is the leader of this group of business people?
+Turns out that she had never actually had an actual job and is a college student at Clemson.
+This was her first job, running corporate team building programs!!
+And she is the leader of this group of experienced business people from the Chamber of Commerce.
 Really?)

 Another such program on collaboration turned into a mass group competition, where the VP of the group was timing the different problem solving activities and comparing different groups to the others.
 We actually had a really competitive volleyball competition, too, and during the awards ceremony, many the Losers actually booed the Winners in front of the company’s executive VP.
 And this was at a team building event where the company spent many 10s of thousands of dollars! — Note: I was on the winning team and I still have my trophy on my bookshelf as a reminder of how badly this went…